DellESI/RackManager-Docs-Published/man_pages/RMconfig_MAN.md

     * configures the RMMgmtPortMonitor service to monitor the status of mgmt1/mgmt2

   * RMUsersGroupsPaths
-    * add the default RM groups for admin, operator, and readonly roles (RM_ADMIN, RM_OPER, and RM_READONLY)
+    * add the default RM Linux OS groups for admin, operator, and readonly roles (RM_ADMIN, RM_OPER, and RM_READONLY)
-    * add the default RM users for each role (rackmanager_adm, rackmanager_oper, rackmanager_readonly)
+    * add the default RM Linux OS users for each role (rackmanager_adm, rackmanager_oper, rackmanager_readonly)
     * setup the default path for all users to pickup `/opt/dell/rm-tools/bin`
+    * NOTE: Only Linux OS users will be created and configured by this subcommand.
+Redfish Service users are managed in the RMRedfishService AccountsDB.

   * RMCredentials
     * generate ssh keys and ssh config files for use when communicating with the MCs using ssh passwordless authentication
     * configure the RM credential vault w/ proper credentials that RMg5mc can use to communicate w/ managed MCs
     * configure the RM credential vault w/ proper credentials that RM utilities and services can use to communicate w/ iDracs
     * configure the RM credential vault w/ proper credentials that RM utilities and services can use to communicate w/ RM Management Network Switches
+    * NOTE: only Linux OS users' credentials are configured by this subcommand

   * RMg5mc
     * scp the ssh public key files used by RMg5cli to the the Managed MCs